Chris Tarrant: Charity work

-Tarrant's charity work, for which he received an OBE in 2004, includes: being an ambassador for the homeless charity, Centrepoint; trustee/patron of West Heath School for disadvantaged children (the school previously being a private school for girls that Diana, Princess of Wales attended); patron of Milly's Fund, set up in memory of murdered Surrey teenager Amanda Dowler; patron of Swings & Smiles, a charity for children with special needs.
+Tarrant's charity work, for which he received an OBE in 2004, includes: being an ambassador for the homeless charity, Centrepoint; trustee/patron of West Heath School for disadvantaged children; patron of Milly's Fund, set up in memory of murdered Surrey teenager Amanda Dowler; patron of Swings & Smiles, a charity for children with special needs.

-He was a patron of the Headway Thames Valley, until he left in 2006, blaming "work commitments".
+He was a patron of the Headway Thames Valley, until he left in 2006 due to "work commitments".

-Tarrant is a patron of the Trooper Potts VC Memorial Trust, Reading.
-As well as Berkshire Vision, a charity that supports the visually impaired in the Berkshire County.
+Tarrant is a patron of the Trooper Potts VC Memorial Trust, Reading, as well as Berkshire Vision, a charity that supports the visually impaired in the Berkshire County.

+In 2024, Tarrant promoted the National Lottery's 'People's Portraits' series of Ukrainian refugees at the Royal Albert Dock, Liverpool.

-Legal troubles
+Legal issues

 On 13 May 2007, Tarrant was arrested on suspicion of assault at an Indian restaurant and was released on police bail.
 The incident took place at the MemSaab Restaurant on Maid Marian Way, Nottingham, where Tarrant, who had been joking with a couple dining at an adjacent table, threw an item of cutlery towards the man.
 Tarrant admitted to the BBC that he did jokingly "lob" some cutlery onto the couple's table after asking them to leave him alone to discuss work with his colleagues.
 He said: "I've no idea what his [the accuser's] motives were – it genuinely makes no sense.
 I got back from the station at 1 am and to this minute I am completely bemused by what happened."
 On 25 May 2007, Tarrant was formally cautioned by Nottinghamshire Constabulary with regard to the incident.

 On 5 March 2009, Tarrant was arrested on suspicion of assault at his home in Esher.
 He was later released without charge.

 On 18 December 2017, Tarrant appeared in court charged with drink-driving.
 He returned to court on 18 January 2018 and received a £6,000 fine and a 12-month driving ban.